top of page

 The Aviation Trail Hosted a Celebration Marking National Aviation Day and Announcement of Expansion

-Also in the conference room, guests were treated to a hands-on demonstration of the assembly of wing struts for a 1903 Wright Flyer.
+Also in the conference room, guests were treated to a hands-on demonstration of the assembly of wing ribs for a 1903 Wright Flyer.
 The wooden pieces were placed in a form to hold them in position and glued into place.
-The example spars will be used in the construction of a replica aircraft.
+The example ribs will be used in the construction of a replica aircraft.
 In the photo at the right, Aviation Trail's Jim Beisner (in the yellow shirt) instructs on the manufactuing method.

 The Pekin Theatre is the building on the far left, and the Fish Market is the smaller building to its right.